Nice3point/Revit.Build.Tasks/Readme.md

 To disable it, set `<ImplicitUsings>false</ImplicitUsings>`.

-**Publish target**
+### Publish Target

 This target copies addin files to the `AppData\Autodesk\Revit\Addins folder` after project building.
-Clearing the solution will delete the published files.
+Cleaning the solution will delete the published files.

 Disabled by default.
 To enable it, set `<PublishAddinFiles>true</PublishAddinFiles>`.